Hey! I’m a Masters student studying international human rights law. Are you:

 The question at hand:

-“How do honour and shame affect the public advocacy strategies used by South Asian human rights defenders working on sexual orientation and gender identity rights in the UK?”
+“How do different aspects of identity affect ethnic minority human rights defenders working on sexual orientation and gender identity rights in the UK?”

 How would it work?

 If this sounds like something you could reflect on, then I really need your help.
 We’d go through the consent process, make sure you’re happy with a pseudonym or your real name, and clarify any other details.
 Then, I would email you a very short list of topics we will discuss (related to the question), so that you have time to prepare.
 When ready, we’d proceed with the interview (any time before 31st March 2018) and hopefully, have a great time talking to one another.

 In terms of ethics approval, all research has been approved by the Centre for Applied Human Rights at the University of York (contact them here if you have concerns I cannot answer).

 Unfortunately, I can’t offer payment, and I’m looking for up to 10 interviewees.
 Contacts at Amnesty International, and other organisations, will be reading the full dissertation or a policy version of it.
 All participants will have the chance to have their name credited against their accounts, as well as recommendations (if offered), unless they choose to use a pseudonym.